Your Secret Love

-Your Secret Love is the tenth studio album by American R&B recording artist Luther Vandross, released by Epic in October 1996.
+Your Secret Love is the eleventh studio album by American R&B singer Luther Vandross, released by Epic Records in October 1996.
 The album's title track won the Best Male R&B Vocal Performance and was nominated for Best R&B Song at the 39th Grammy Awards in 1997.
-The album served as his final album under the Epic label after being part of the record label for fifteen years.
+The album served as Vandross's final album under Epic Records after being part of the record label for fifteen years.